Mount Wilhelm: Second World War bomber crash

-During the Second World War in the early hours of May 22, 1944, an American F-7A (a converted B-24 Liberator) named "Under Exposed" crashed into the mountain while it was flying too low.
+On 22 May 1944 during World War II, an American F-7A (a converted B-24 Liberator) named "Under Exposed" crashed into the mountain while it was flying too low.
 The aircraft left from Nadzab airbase, close to Lae, and had been assigned for a reconnaissance mission to photograph Padaidori Island in Dutch New Guinea.
 Around 0400 the plane crashed into Wilhelm at about 13000 ft above the twin lakes.
 All of the crew were killed, and most of the wreckage landed in the highest lake although some can still be seen.
 The only remains at the site are from the plane, as all of the bodies have been recovered.

 Climbing deaths

 A number of people have died trying to climb the mountain.
 An Australian Army Sergeant, Christopher Donnan, died in December 1971 when he fell down a steep slope.
 There is a plaque at the point where he was last seen.
 In August 1995 an Israeli backpacker died after he sprained his ankle and stayed behind while his group continued.
 He subsequently wandered off the track and fell into a ravine in the pre-dawn darkness.
 His body was found about a week later.
 On July 30, 2005, 58-year-old Bob Martin, a marketing manager at Air Niugini, suffered a heart attack and died near the summit.

-In 2001, a student from Muaina High School (Muaina High school Mt Wilhelm Expedition) died at Piunde-foot of Mount Wilhelm.
-He was later found to be an asthmatic patient.
-Another, local Papua New Guinean, from Tari in the Southern Highlands Province, died in 2007 a few meters south of the Christopher Donnan plaque.
+In 2001, a student from Muaina High School died at Piunde-foot of Mount Wilhelm.
+He was later found to have suffered from asthma.
+A local Papua New Guinean from Tari died in 2007 a few meters south of the Christopher Donnan plaque.
 Local sources revealed that the deceased was unaware of the warning and was wearing only his sporting suit, T-shirt and Dunlop shoes.
 He was covered by debris and fallen rock fragments, forming a talus at the base of the southern tip of the Christopher Donnan section.